onekiwano/onekiwano.github.io/_pages/home.md

 <p>
 Kiwano is more than just a company or a product; it's an ideal and philosophy.

-The world wealth distribution is becoming increasingly unfair, digging the gap between the wealthy and poor and eradicating the middle class.
-Structurally, this threatens the stability of society.
-What is most nation's reaction?
-More control over citizens.
+Now starting with the bad news, let's be honest, the world is facing significant challenges: global warming, social instabilities, inflation... and among these challenges, the financial system is often taken as being the issue itself by public opinion.
+As a result, trust in the banking system and its affiliated institutions is decreasing.

+In this context, we asked ourselves, how can we regain that trust?

-The Bitcoin tree presents itself as an alternative where transparency could coexist with freedom of choice.
-At Kiwano,  we recognize this as an opportunity.
-We want to grow our projects and allow more entrepreneurs to develop challenging and exciting ventures.
+The Bitcoin tree presents itself as an alternative, where transparency could coexist with freedom of choice, resulting in individual and collective empowerment.

+At Kiwano, we believe that finance can work hand in hand with social causes and even help tackle the challenges of today and tomorrow.
+By providing stability and predictability to the crypto world, we will grow our projects while allowing more entrepreneurs to develop their new exciting ventures.
 </p>

 <br>